hbai521/Calcium_Imaging/README.md

   - movement artifacts

-⚠️ Adding annotations and screenshots is strongly recommended.
+Notes: Adding annotations and screenshots is strongly recommended.
 It helps track neuron position for later individual z-slice analysis.<br>
 ![DOWC_demo](git_images/image_13.png)

-⚠️ Large movement prevents TrackMate tracking, and manual extraction of intensity values will be necessary.
+Notes: Large movement prevents TrackMate tracking, and manual extraction of intensity values will be necessary.

 - Loading the Image in Fiji